Degrees, Levels, and Profiles of Contextuality

 We now show that the level-wise analysis can be used in conjunction with any other measure of contextuality (notably, the contextual fraction, and the measure involving ``negative probabilities'', both extended to apply to systems with disturbance).
 Moreover, for a system determined to be contextual at level $n$, one can continue to measure its contextuality degree at levels $n+1,n+2,\ldots,N$ (where $N$ is the maximum number of variables per system's context).
 In this way one characterizes a system by a \emph{vector of contextuality values}

 that can be called the system's \emph{contextuality profile}.
 We discuss ways of exploring the patterns of contextuality systematically.
-For well-constructed measures of contextuality, $d_{k}$ is nondecreasing in $k.$ This is true for the three measures mentioned above, none of them being a function of any other.
+For well-constructed measures of contextuality, $d_{k}$ is nondecreasing in $k.$ This is true for the three measures mentioned above.
 The tendency of $d_{k}$ to increase with $k$ is minimal for the ``negative probabilities'' measure and maximal for the $L^{1}$ distance measure, with the contextual fraction falling in between.

 The structure of the paper is as follows.
-In the next section we introduce the notion of a level-$n$ representation of a system of random variables.
+In Section \ref{sec:Definition-of-contextuality}, we remind the reader of the definition of contextuality.
+Section \ref{sec:Level-wise-representations} introduces the notion of a level-$n$ representation of a system of random variables.
 Section \ref{sec:Profiles-of-contextuality} presents the main idea of the paper: given a measure of contextuality, to define a system's contextuality profile as the sequence of its contextuality values at different levels.
-In Sections \ref{sec:Definition-of-contextuality} and \ref{sec:Three-measures-of} we remind the reader of the definition of contextuality and discuss three specific measures of contextuality that have been proposed in the contextuality literature.
-In Section \ref{sec:Concatenated-systems} we propose a method of concatenated systems for exploring how fast contextuality profiles grow from one level to another.
-In Section \ref{sec:Contextuality-profiles-for} we present the results of applying this method to the three measures of contextuality just mentioned.
-In Section \ref{sec:Other-systems} we discuss contextuality profiles for a selection of systems of interest.
+In Section \ref{sec:Three-measures-of}, we discuss three specific measures of contextuality that have been proposed in the contextuality literature.
+In Section \ref{sec:Concatenated-systems}, we propose a method of concatenated systems for exploring how fast contextuality profiles grow from one level to another.
+Section \ref{sec:Contextuality-profiles-for} presents the results of applying this method to the three measures of contextuality just mentioned.
+Section \ref{sec:Outlines} contains proofs of the regularities discovered in Section \ref{sec:Contextuality-profiles-for}.
+In Section \ref{sec:Other-systems}, we show that none of the three measures of contextuality is a function of another, by studying contextuality profiles of a special class of systems.
 Section \ref{sec:Conclusion} offers a summary and some questions for future work.